reiza/Cross-Campus-Course-Format/README.md

 4. Moodle should detect the plugin redirect you, to the "Plugins Check" page.
 5. Click on the "Upgrade Moodle database now" button.
 6. Moodle should display the "Upgrading to new version" page and a success message.
 Click on the "Continue" button.
 7. The settings page for the URL of Moodle with Shared Courses should now be displayed.
-Enter the URL and click "Save Changes" button.
+- Enter the URL for the Moodle with the shared courses
+- Set the Campus of origin
+- Click "Save Changes" button
 8. The plugin is installed and should be available for use in courses.

 ## Usage